Roasted Chicken with White Wine Sauce

 Ingredients

-1 small roasting chicken, giblets removed
+1 small roasting chicken, giblets removed1 onion, cut in quarters

 1 lemon split in half